 In November, UK house prices fell by more than £5,000, with sharp falls in the South as sellers lowered their asking price aspirations, according to Rightmove.

-Global dividend payments reached a record high in the first quarter of 2018, but which individual shares paid the most?
+Global dividend payments reached a record high in the third quarter of 2018, but which individual shares paid the most?

 Average rates are rising across the board for first time in seven years